Rise to the top with ches

 Students participating in CHES programs will remain enrolled at their school and are supported to undertake a course at CHES as part of their overall VCE program.
 In close partnership with the home school of students, CHES enrols students in courses for a fraction of their timetable (generally one subject or 20% of their timetable), with the remainder of their timetable reflecting the subjects being completed at their school.

-Students enrolled at CHES will be offered:
+Students enrolled at CHES are offered:

-- an orientation and induction program before commencement
+- an orientation program before commencement

 - ongoing and focused support and attention from CHES staff